 A bailout plan is essential as is a vigilant anchor watch.

 It’s black as the inside of a cow and the anchor watch is challenged to spot movement by using landmarks ashore.
-We used our GPS anchor alarm.
-It went off both nights.
-On night one we’d set it for a little less than our scope to test it.
-It worked.
+We used our GPS anchor alarm and also set the Anchor App.

-Night two we may have actually been dragging anchor.
+Night two on the 2007 adventure, we may have actually been dragging anchor.
 We mustered the Special Sea and Anchor Detail (everyone who wasn’t an artiste or artist’s assistant) and prepared to get underway.
 Since first light was less than an hour away, we just stood – alertly – by after starting the engine.